parasadhikari/Spotify/README.md

 # Spotify
-A copy of Spotify clone using html and css
+A copy of Spotify clone using html and css.